Table of contents

 In 2020, it was believed that 10,200 deaths each year are the direct result of an eating disorder.

-The symptoms of the condition depend largely on the type of eating disorder present.
-There are some general symptoms that mainly focus around behavior around food, such as frequent dieting and skipping meals.
-Patients may also have an obsessive nature about body appearance.
+The symptoms of the condition depend primarily on the type of eating disorder present.
+There are some general signs that mainly focus around behavior around food, such as frequent dieting and skipping meals.
+Patients may also have an obsessive personality trait about worrying about body appearance.

-Physical symptoms of an eating disorder include dizziness, muscle weakness, feeling cold, poor wound healing, and dental problems associated with vomiting.
+Physical symptoms include dizziness, muscle weakness, feeling cold, poor wound healing, and dental problems associated with vomiting.
 A more comprehensive list of symptoms can be found on the National Eating Disorders Association (NEDA) website.

-If you are concerned about an eating disorder, the NEDA helpline is available for access to professional help.
+If you are concerned about a friend, relative, or yourself, the NEDA helpline is available for access to professional help.

 Generally, an individual won’t have all the behavioral and physical symptoms at once.
 The exact signs are usually unique to each individual.
 People with anorexia will have symptoms unique from people with binge eating disorder and so on.